aymuos15/Promptly-Cited/README.md

 # Acknowledgement.

-HUGE THANKS TO [CEREBRAS AI](https://cerebras.ai/) for giving me free credits on their inference accelarator platform.
+HUGE THANKS TO [CEREBRAS AI](https://cerebras.ai/) for giving us free credits on their inference accelarator platform.